hdharshana/Azure-DP-300-Preparation-Blog/docs/Introduction to Azure Database Administration/2022-07-02-Azure SQL Deployment Options.markdown

 ## __Purpose__

-   This document gives an overview of the different Azure SQL Server deployment options.
+   This document gives an overview of the two primary Azure SQL Server offerings and the deployment options available within those offerings.
+The article also compares the features of the different deployment options.
 Azure offers two main offerings for SQL Server - Infrastructure as a Service (IaaS) and Platform as a Service (PaaS).

 ## __Azure Offerings__

    SQL Server can be installed on any of the Azure offerings below depending on business needs and existing database workload characteristics.